cssivision/looli/session/README.md

 	secret := "secret"

 	// aesKey used to encrypted the session values, the AES key, either 16, 24,
-	// or 32 bytes to select AES-128, AES-192, or AES-256
-	aesKey := "1111111111111111"
+	// or 32 bytes to select AES-128, AES-192, or AES-256, if is empty, will not encrypted session values. aesKey := "1111111111111111"
 	sessions := session.NewSessions(secret, aesKey)

 	router.Get("/a", func(ctx *looli.Context) {
-		// Get a session. ignoring the error resulted from decoding an
-        // existing session: Get() always returns a session, even if empty. session, err := sessions.Get(ctx, "sess")
+		// Get a session. ignoring the error resulted from decoding an existing session: Get() always returns a session, even if empty. session, err := sessions.Get(ctx, "sess")
 		if err != nil {
 			fmt.Println("err: ", err)